matRandall/FBXMotionToolkit/README.md

 ## Basic Usage

-A simple example of the FBXMotionToolkit can be seen below, where it is being used to resample a motion at 30 frames per second.
+A simple example of the FBXMotionToolkit in use can be seen below, where it is being used to extract Euler joint rotations and export them as .csv file.

 ```
 import FBXMotionToolkit as fmt

 # Specify paths to fbx motion file and joint map file
 sampleDataFolder = r'C:\TestFolder\\'
-motionFile = sampleDataFolder + "aligned_walk_01.fbx"
+motionFile = sampleDataFolder + "walk.fbx"
 jointMapFile = sampleDataFolder + "viconMap.csv"

 # Load the motion sequence, returning a reference.